 My Plan to Save Money

-I realized that things needed to change.
-So I made a promise to myself that in the year 2019, I will not buy any new clothes.
-But, suppose I had to wear a blue shirt for a work event and I didn’t own one.
-In that case, I will buy a blue shirt.
-Except for such circumstances, I promised myself that I will not be buying anything new.
-That was my plan.
+Things needed to change.
+So I made a promise to myself that in 2019, I will not buy any new clothes.
+But I had an exception.
+Suppose I had to wear a blue shirt for a work event and I didn’t own a blue shirt, I will buy a blue shirt.
+Except for such circumstances, I promised myself that I will not be buying clothes.

 A year later, my plan was successful.
-I did not buy any new clothes for a whole year.
-In fact, I still haven’t bought any new clothes, and it is almost October 2020.
+I did not buy any clothes for a whole year.

 I learned a lot from this little experiment of mine.
 So I started applying it to other things as well, but with a twist.
 Instead of not buying anything at all, I would ask myself this very question before buying something: